George Martin: Personal life

-In 1946, George met Jean ("Sheena") Chisholm, a fellow member of the Royal Navy's choir.
+In 1946, Martin met Jean ("Sheena") Chisholm, a fellow member of the Royal Navy's choir.
 They bonded over their mutual love of music.
-Martin's mother strongly disapproved of Sheena as a partner for George, causing early strain in the relationship.
-Against Bertha's wishes, Martin and Sheena married at the University of Aberdeen On 3 January 1948.
-Bertha died three weeks later of a brain hemorrage, and Martin felt responsible for his mother's death.
-They had two children, Alexis (born 1953) and Gregory Paul Martin (born 1957).
-Around 1955, the Martins moved from London and bought a home in the development town of Hatfield, Hertfordshire some 20 miles north.
-By the early 1960s, George sought divorce, but Sheena refused, citing her childcare needs.
-By this time, Martin had also moved out of Hatfield and rented a small flat in central London, which he shared with his widowed father for a time.
+Martin's mother, Bertha, strongly disapproved of Chisholm as a partner for Martin, fuelling early strain in the relationship.
+Nevertheless, they were married at the University of Aberdeen on 3 January 1948.
+Bertha died three weeks later of a brain haemorrhage, and Martin felt responsible for his mother's death.
+They had two children, Alexis (born 1953) and Gregory Paul (born 1957).
+Around 1955, the Martins moved from London and bought a home in the development town of Hatfield, Hertfordshire, some 20 miles north.
+By the early 1960s, Martin pleaded Chisholm for a divorce and moved out of their home, but she refused, citing her childcare needs.
 Their divorce was finalized in February 1965.

-Martin met Judy Lockhart Smith on his first day of work at EMI Studios in 1950, when she served as secretary to Parlophone director Oscar Preuss.
-Martin chose to retain her as secretary when he assumed direction of Parlophone in 1955, and they commuted together from Hatfield each day.
+On his first day of work at EMI Studios in 1950, Martin met Judy Lockhart Smith, a secretary to Parlophone director Oscar Preuss.
+Martin chose to retain her as a secretary when he assumed the direction of Parlophone in 1955, and they commuted together from Hatfield each day.
 Martin and Lockhart Smith began a discreet affair in the late 1950s.
-They married on 24 June 1966 at the Marylebone Registry Office.
-They had two children, Lucie (born 1967) and Giles Martin (born 1969).
+They married on 24 June 1966 at the Marylebone Registry Office, and had two children, Lucie (born 1967) and Giles (born 1969).

-George spent his later years with Judy at their home in Coleshill, Oxfordshire.